unik-name/did-method-spec/did-unik/UNIK DID Specification.md

 ##### Type #####

-There are 3 types of @uniknames that can be represented either by a number or a string:
+There are 3 types of @unikname that can be represented either by a number or a string:

 | Type (string) | Type (numerical value) |
 | :------------ | ---------------------- |